CarbonPackages/Carbon.ColorPicker.OKLCH/README.md

 - `hex`: The color in hex format
 - `oklch`: The color in the [`OKLCH`] color space
 - `coords`: The values in the [`OKLCH`] color space.
 This is great for any color transformation.
 Very handy if you use something like the [Tailwind OKLCH Plugin]
+- `customProperty`: Ready to use custom properties for your CSS.
+You can set the name via the option `customPropertyName`, defaults to `color`

 ```json
 {